jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

    :align: center

 The colours will no doubt be different, and probably not suitable.
-Take the time now to change the style to use the 'Style' tab in the :guilabel:`Layer Properties` to change the colours to those of your choice.
+Take the time now to change the style to use the *Style* tab in the :guilabel:`Layer Properties` to change the colours to those of your choice.

 We changed our colours to this: